Belen, New Mexico: Geography

-The city lies in the Rio Grande Valley of the Albuquerque Basin on the west bank of the Rio Grande.
+The city lies in the Rio Grande Valley of the Albuquerque Basin, on the west bank of the Rio Grande.

 Climate

 This climate type occurs primarily on the periphery of the true deserts in low-latitude semiarid steppe regions.

 Cityscape

 Belén's central business district and downtown is located along Becker and Dalies avenues, stretching from the BNSF rail yard to Main Street.
-Downtown Belen features structures dating back to the early 20th century when the railroad came into town.
+Downtown Belen features structures dating back to the early 20th century when the railroad came to town.

 The Belen Hotel and Central Hotel, both located on Becker Avenue, are two-story structures built to accommodate railroaders and other rail guests in the early 1900s.
 Both were constructed of bricks made from the former Belén brickyard.
-Today, the Belen Hotel has been converted into a private residence and private art gallery, while the Central Hotel has been renovated to include a private residence upstairs with a wine tasting room as well as an event space and ballroom downstairs.
+Today, the Belen Hotel has been converted into a private residence and private art gallery, while the Central Hotel has been renovated to include a private residence upstairs with a wine-tasting room, and an event space and ballroom downstairs.

 Old City Hall, also located on Becker Avenue, is a 1938 Works Progress Administration project, which housed the former Belén City Hall and fire department.
 The two-story building was constructed of terron, a material similar to adobe.

 The Belén Harvey House is located within feet of the BNSF rail yard.
-It is a two-story building opened in 1907, one year before completion of the Belén Cutoff, to provide room and board to railroaders and others passing through.
+It is a two-story building that opened in 1907, one year before the completion of the Belén Cutoff, to provide room and board to railroaders and others passing through.
 The original Belén rail depot is adjacent to the Harvey House grounds, owned by BNSF and used as office space for the railroad.

-Of the more architecturally significant buildings, because of the engineering behind the architecture, is the Scholle building, located at the intersection of Main Street and Becker Avenue.
-The Scholle building, originally designed as a Swiss chalet, has more than eight miles of rail built into its walls.
+The Scholle building, located at the intersection of Main Street and Becker Avenue, is one of the more architecturally significant buildings in Belén, due to the engineering behind the architecture.
+Originally designed as a Swiss chalet, the Scholle building has more than eight miles of rail built into its walls.

-The Oñate Theater, located on Dalies Avenue, was built in the early 20th century, showing many of the biggest marquee films.
+The Oñate Theater, located on Dalies Avenue, was built in the early 20th century, showing many major marquee films.
 The theater is situated on the same block as three other historic buildings.